-Interested in Colorado's great outdoors?
-Read Colorado's Great Sand Dunes National Park.
+Interested in Colorado’s great outdoors?
+Read up on Colorado’s Great Sand Dunes National Park.

 If you’re up for gorgeous views and quaint historic lighthouses in coastal towns, taking a few days to traverse the coast of Maine will leave you breathless.
 With over 5,000 miles of winding coastline (yes, even more than California), Maine is a must-visit destination to explore for its food, historic lighthouses, and beautiful shorelines.

-With over 65 historic lighthouses, fresh and abundant seafood, and Acacia National Park, it's no wonder that Maine is a top road trip destination for travellers.
-If you're planning a visit, give yourself at least 4-5 days to enjoy all the state has to offer.
+With over 65 historic lighthouses, fresh and abundant seafood, and Acacia National Park, it’s no wonder that Maine is a top road trip destination for travelers.
+If you’re planning a visit, give yourself at least four to five days to enjoy all the state has to offer.